-2 NYPD officers shot and wounded in Brooklyn; suspect in custody
+2 NYPD officers shot in stairwell of Brooklyn apartment; suspect in custody

+The incident happened Sunday night in a stairwell of an apartment in Prospect Lefferts Gardens where a gunman first opened fired on his roommate and then on officers.

 One officer was grazed in the leg and a second was struck in his bulletproof vest.
-They were both taken to Kings County Hospital for treatment.
-They are both expected to be OK.
+They were both taken to Kings County Hospital for treatment of minor injuries.

+The suspect who shot at officers was 44-year-old Ridhwaan Abdur Rashid.
+He was charged with attempted murder of a police officer, attempted murder and criminal possession of a weapon and unlawful imprisonment.

 The officers, assigned to the 71st Precinct, responded to a 911 call of a man shot by his roommate at around 9:15 p.m.

-The man made the 911 call from the closet of his second floor apartment on Hawthorne Street, where he was hiding from the armed suspect
+The man made the 911 call from the closet of his second floor apartment on Hawthorne Street, where he was hiding from the armed suspect.

+When police arrived, 44-year-old Ridhwaan Abdur Rashid exited the apartment with a blanket over his shoulders.

+The officers, who were all in a single-file line outside of the apartment in the stairwell, then engaged with him in conversation regarding the 911 call when authorities say the suspect pulled out a 38 caliber revolver from under the blanket and displayed it toward the officers.

-When police arrived, he exited the apartment and opened fire on the officers.
+Police say the officers then drew their weapons and stated multiple times for Abdur Rashid to drop his weapon, but he ignored the commands and opened fire on the officers.

 The officers returned fire and the suspect retreated to the apartment.